awsdocs/amazon-kendra-developer-guide/doc_source/API_AttributeFilter.md

 Required: No

  ** ContainsAll **   <a name="Kendra-Type-AttributeFilter-ContainsAll"></a>
-Returns true when a document contains all of the specified document attributes\.
+Returns true when a document contains all of the specified document attributes or metadata fields\.
 This filter is only applicable to `StringListValue` metadata\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  ** ContainsAny **   <a name="Kendra-Type-AttributeFilter-ContainsAny"></a>
-Returns true when a document contains any of the specified document attributes\.
+Returns true when a document contains any of the specified document attributes or metadata fields\.
 This filter is only applicable to `StringListValue` metadata\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  ** EqualsTo **   <a name="Kendra-Type-AttributeFilter-EqualsTo"></a>
-Performs an equals operation on two document attributes\.
+Performs an equals operation on two document attributes or metadata fields\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  ** GreaterThan **   <a name="Kendra-Type-AttributeFilter-GreaterThan"></a>
-Performs a greater than operation on two document attributes\.
+Performs a greater than operation on two document attributes or metadata fields\.
 Use with a document attribute of type `Date` or `Long`\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  ** GreaterThanOrEquals **   <a name="Kendra-Type-AttributeFilter-GreaterThanOrEquals"></a>
-Performs a greater or equals than operation on two document attributes\.
+Performs a greater or equals than operation on two document attributes or metadata fields\.
 Use with a document attribute of type `Date` or `Long`\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  ** LessThan **   <a name="Kendra-Type-AttributeFilter-LessThan"></a>
-Performs a less than operation on two document attributes\.
+Performs a less than operation on two document attributes or metadata fields\.
 Use with a document attribute of type `Date` or `Long`\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  ** LessThanOrEquals **   <a name="Kendra-Type-AttributeFilter-LessThanOrEquals"></a>
-Performs a less than or equals operation on two document attributes\.
+Performs a less than or equals operation on two document attributes or metadata fields\.
 Use with a document attribute of type `Date` or `Long`\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No